 3. Station Rotation

-Step it up: Try a few of the 30 get to know you games for the start of the year to build connections and relationships with students!
+Step it up: Try a few of the 30 get to know you games for the start of the school year to build connections, engagement, and relationships with students!

 Back to School Community Building Resource

-Help kids get to know each other and build important relationships with the back to school social-emotional learning resource.
-It’s the perfect companion to your start of school lesson plans.
+Help kids get to know each other and build essential relationships with the back to school social-emotional learning resource.
+It’s the perfect companion to your start-of-school lesson plans.
 It includes mini-lesson ideas and engaging activities that build connections in the classroom.
-Teach important social and emotional skills during the most important time of year!
+Teach important social and emotional skills during the most crucial time of the year!

 Free Week of Morning Meeting